strimzi/strimzi-kafka-operator/design/service-binding.md

     strimzi.io/cluster: my-cluster
 type: Opaque
 data:
-  ca.crt: # Public key of the clients' CA user.crt: # Public key of the user user.key: # Private key of the user
+  user.p12:      # User PKCS #12 archive file for storing certificates and keys user.password: # Password for protecting the user certificate PKCS #12 archive file user.crt:      # Public key of the user user.key:      # Private key of the user
 ```

 The CSV can be annotated like this: